Robust Bipedal Locomotion: Leveraging Saltation Matrices for Gait Optimization: Results

-\newsubsec{Atalante Simulation Results} First, we will discuss the results in simulation, which generated and deployed the three gait conditions for six human models.
-As with prior work \cite{gurriet2018towards,gurriet2019towards, tucker2020preference, tucker2020human}, an human-exoskeleton model is synthesized by collecting the human's height, mass, thigh length, and shank length and using this information to approximate the remaining human segment inertias and remaining segment lengths based on anthropomorphic models from \cite{winter2009biomechanics}.
+\newsubsec{Atalante Simulation Results} First, sets of three gaits were generated and deployed for six human models in a 3D simulation environment.
+As with prior work \cite{gurriet2018towards,gurriet2019towards, tucker2020preference, tucker2020human}, a human-exoskeleton model is synthesized by collecting the human's height, mass, thigh length, and shank length and using this information to approximate the remaining human segment inertias and remaining segment lengths based on anthropomorphic models from \cite{winter2009biomechanics}.

 The simulation results, illustrated in Fig. \ref{fig:exo_sim}, found that the gaits with $w_2 > 0$ resulted in more stable steps being taken before the exoskeleton fell (characterized by the COM vertical height falling below 0.4 meters).
 However, the gait generated with only the saltation matrix resulted in significantly increased torque.
 In contrast, using both the saltation matrix and torque-squared in the cost function resulted in increased robustness with only a small increase in torque.